 The realization that something is out of balance is the greatest first step.
 It is hard to realize that we are on the wrong path before we erode trust.
 Sometimes it needs a complete breakdown to make “click”, sometimes our partner, friend or co-worker can help us to get back to reality.

 “Losing your way on a journey is unfortunate.
 But, losing your reason for the journey is a fate more cruel.” — H. G. Wells

 (Re-)building goal habits is a helpful tool to re-balance.
-For me, establishing habits around my hobbies of videography / photography, meditation, learning Chinese, thinking and writing helps me to realize who I really am.
-Paired with making space for healthy food and social connections to my partner, family and friends helps to (re-)satisfy the basic needs.
+For me, establishing habits around my hobbies of videography/photography, meditation, learning Chinese, thinking, and writing helps me to realize who I really am.
+Paired with making space for healthy food and social connections to my partner, family and friends help to (re-)satisfy the basic needs.
 This is what really matters in life.
-Forgetting about the “luxury” challenges at work, unneeded status, or unimportant fights with people who are not important for our life will cause a easing feeling.
+Forgetting about the “luxury” challenges at work, unneeded status, or unimportant fights with people who are not important in our life will cause an easing feeling.

-“You may have lost your way temporarily, but do not lose sigh of what matters most on your journey back to Happiness” - Leon Brown
+“You may have lost your way temporarily, but do not lose sight of what matters most on your journey back to Happiness” - Leon Brown

-Focusing energy around the important things (safety, health, food) and relationships will create much more joy than anything else.
+Focusing energy on the important things (safety, health, food) and relationships will create much more joy than anything else.